Aruba Pilot

 An Airport Context with Global Relevance

+Airports play a critical role in mobility, economic development, and climate impact.
 Aruba was selected as a pilot location because it provides a realistic and internationally connected airport environment where sustainability challenges are tangible and measurable.

 As part of 3DxVERSE, the Aruba pilot helps explore:

-- How airports can engage with travellers, authorities, and communities in a transparent way
+How airports can engage with travellers, authorities, and communities in a transparent way.

 This makes Aruba a valuable reference point for airports across Europe and beyond.